stevenkellow/wpjm-schema/README.md

 - Make sure schema is output correctly on multi-job pages
 - Fix permalink for multi-job pages
 - Fix multi job type/category output in JSON
+- Fix multi job loop issues where the same schema was output for multiple jobs
 #### v 0.3
 - Use PHP data structure to output minified schema
 - Re-organise plugin to have clearer structure and less repetition